 This was an idea I held rather vaguely for over 15 years—saints are great and we don’t worship them.
 But all I knew was negative apologetics, why it’s not bad to ask the intercession of saints or hold them up as models.
 I didn’t know them.
 They weren’t friends, weren’t stories to be told or witnesses to imitate.
 They were just there.

 I don’t know what happened, exactly, but over the last few years I’ve begun to realize just how incredible it is to belong to this communion of saints.
 Fr.
-Mike Schmitz has an amazing image of the saints as a crowd of those who’ve finished the race before us and come back for us to run us home.
+Mike Schmitz has of the saints as a crowd of those who’ve finished the race before us and come back for us to run us home.
 I love that concept, that these are the men and women who’ve been where we are and who love us more than we’ve ever loved before.
 They’re cheering for us, praying for us.
 More than that, though, they show us how it’s done.